What TSA Allows and Restricts: A-Z Travel Security Guide

 3.diaper wipesYou probably change your babied diaper every 2-3 hours; bring enough for your flight + 2 more.

-4.changing padAny size is everything TSA approved, but a small one will save room in the diaper bag; NO metal in the pad
+4.changing padAny size is typically allowed through TSA screening, but a small one will save room in the diaper bag; NO metal in the pad

 5.extra baby clothesAny clothing made of all cloth, plastic snaps work but no metal snaps